sybenzvi/biosketch/README.md

 ## How?

-Until SciENcv automatically connects to publication databases like Scopus, your best bet as an astronomer or physicist is to grab your publication list from [inspire-hep](https://inspirehep.net) or [NASA ADS](https://ui.adsabs.harvard.edu/) and massage them into the proper format.
-Here are instructions for both options.
+Until SciENcv automatically connects to publication databases like Scopus, your best bet as an astronomer or physicist is to curate your publication list on ORCID and import from there.
+Alternatively, you can grab your publication list from [inspire-hep](https://inspirehep.net) or [NASA ADS](https://ui.adsabs.harvard.edu/) and massage them into the proper format.
+Here are instructions for manual imports.

+### Using ORCID

+If you have an [ORCID iD](https://orcid.org/) then the biosketch system will let you import citations, though you'll have less control over formatting.
+This is the quickest and easiest way to import as long as you are actively managing your ORCID account.

 ### Using inspire-hep